naher94/scaffoldcss/_docs/custom-properties.md

 ---

 <h2><a href="#{{ page.anchor }}">Custom properties</a></h2>

-<p>All configurable values are exposed as CSS custom properties.
-Override them in <code>:root</code> or scope them to a specific element.</p>
+All configurable values are exposed as CSS custom properties.
+Override them in `:root` or scope them to a specific element.

 <div markdown="1">